High Protein Vegan Snacks that Taste Outstanding

 If you’ve made the vegan commitment and but you aren’t making smoothies on the regular, what’s the hold up?

 A delicious, protein-packed smoothie is amazingly easy to make and shouldn’t take more than a few minutes out of your day.
 Just learn the basics, and you can freestyle all kinds of smoothies that utilize anything in your fruit basket or veggie drawer in the fridge.
 And the best part is that if green juice seems weird as hell to you, when you make your own smoothie, you’re totally in control of the ingredients.

 All you need to do is follow some simple steps, first loading your blender up with solids before adding liquids and extras.
-Sliced apples, bananas, spinach, celery - they all go in first, followed by your favorite vegan milk or water.
+Sliced apples, bananas, spinach, flax seeds, peanut butter or almond butter, avocado - they all go in first, followed by your favorite dairy-free milk like coconut milk or soy milk, or water.